How to Double Your Landscape Profits

 Contractor profit and overhead go hand in hand, which means that a decrease in overhead needs to happen to see an increase in profit.
 A great way to minimize your overhead to revenue ratio is to outsource some of your buying to GoMaterials.
 Not only will we help find you the best prices, we can also work closely with your buyers to help them work faster and more efficiently.
 In fact, the support that we can offer your purchasing team means that you won’t have to pay more to expand your team in order to supplement your growth.

 You can also take a look at your administrative staff to make sure that there isn’t any work duplication.
-If you’re not using all of your leased spaces to their full potential, you can consider subleasing an entire space or just a portion of one.
+If you’re not using all of your leased spaces to their full potential, consider subleasing a space or a portion of one.
 You can even rent out any equipment that you aren’t using all the time or consider renting equipment versus buying it.
 One of the easiest ways to save money is to try negotiating all of your commodity service costs down, like rent and insurance–all you have to do is pick up the phone and ask!

 John’s expensive workspace lease and costly equipment ate up a lot of his overhead costs: